EnglishEN

 Internal Combustion Engines

 Passenger cars have been equipped with internal combustion engines for decades.
-Petrol and diesel engines are still popular and will continue to be used in new passenger and commercial vehicles until at least 2035.
-It is possible that after 2035, new vehicles with internal combustion engines may still be allowed to be sold, but then exclusively with synthetic fuels.
-Electrification (in the form of hybrid or fully electric) is increasing significantly, but in the short term it will not yet fully replace the internal combustion engine.
-It is expected that people will keep driving their (older) internal-combustion cars for longer and longer as governments increasingly force car manufacturers to switch new vehicles to “zero-emission” by bringing only fully electric vehicles to market, thereby improving air quality in cities and meeting climate targets.
+Petrol and diesel engines are still popular and will continue to be used in new passenger and commercial vehicles at least until 2035.
+It is possible that after 2035 new vehicles with internal combustion engines may still be sold, but then only with synthetic fuels.
+Electrification (in the form of hybrid or fully electric) is increasing significantly, but in the short term it will not yet completely replace the internal combustion engine.
+It is expected that people will keep driving their (old) cars with internal combustion engines for longer and longer as the government increasingly forces car manufacturers to move new vehicles towards “zero-emission” by bringing only fully electric vehicles to market in order to improve air quality in cities and achieve climate targets.

 General